“I can’t begin to tell you how much better I feel after seeing Dr. Steven Roach.”

 What is hypothyroidism, and is it different from Hashimoto’s Disease?

-The word hypothyroid means having low-thyroid symptoms (see Symptoms under Low-Thyroid Problems), and this can be from a number of different causes.
-This person might have a temporary condition, or hypothyroidism might be lifelong.
-Also, for 90% of the people with hypothyroidism, Hashimoto’s Autoimmune Thyroid Disease is the cause.
+Functional Medicine recognizes how frequently hypothyroidism is the result of Hashimoto’s Disease and how important it is to consider a patient’s autoimmunity.
+The word hypothyroid means having low-thyroid symptoms (see Symptoms under Low-Thyroid Problems), which might be either a temporary or lifelong condition.
+For 90% of the people with hypothyroidism, Hashimoto’s Autoimmune Thyroid Disease is the cause.
 (See Hashimoto’s Disease, under Low-Thyroid Problems.)

 Can a person have hypothyroid symptoms even if a thyroid blood test shows “normal” results?